Norwich Liberal Jewish Community

 KABBALAT TORAH

-Although we are not large congregation we are also able to offer Kabbalat Torah.
+Although we are not large congregation we may also offer Kabbalat Torah.
 This gives our rabbi a chance to work in more depth with young people following their b’nei mitzvah.
 “Kabbalat Torah encourages students to think about issues in their lives and in society as a whole, through the lens of Jewish tradition and Liberal Jewish values.”
 (Liberal Judaism).
 For Kabbalat Torah our rabbi and students discuss and agree the topics they want to look into in more depth.

 Please contact us through our Contact Us page if you’re interested or have any questions.